mastergo-design/mastergo-magic-mcp/src/markdown/component-workflow.md

 #### Resource Management

-- All images and icons from `.mastergo/images/` must be copied to the component's `images/` directory during development
+- Only images and icons specifically mentioned in the component architecture document should be copied from `.mastergo/images/` to the component's `images/` directory
+- Do not copy all resources, only those required by the specific component
+- The architecture document must explicitly list all required image resources
 - Images must be imported using ESM import syntax:
   ```typescript
   import iconName from "./images/icon-name.svg";